bolsozluk/bolsozluk/README.md

 ## Contribution

-To contribute, please create a fork and submit a pull request.
+To contribute, please fork the repository and submit a pull request.
 Every accepted pull request is automatically deployed to bolsozluk.com.
-See the [CONTRIBUTING](CONTRIBUTING) for details.
+See the [CONTRIBUTING](CONTRIBUTING) file for details.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) for details.
+See the [LICENSE](LICENSE) file for details.

 ---

-**Note:** This software was written for PHP 5 and has been updated to the latest PHP 5.4.45.
-Update required for compatibility with later PHP versions.
+**Note:** This software was originally written for PHP 5 and has been updated to PHP 5.4.45.
+Further updates are required for compatibility with later PHP versions.